-5.10 Runner.event\handler
+5.18 Runner.event\handler

-A function passed to \\init\\ of Runner, this is invoked every time an Ansible event is received.
+A function passed to \init\ of Runner, this is invoked every time an Ansible event is received.
 You can use this to inspect/process/handle events as they come out of Ansible.
+This function should return True to keep the event, otherwise it will be discarded.

-5.11 Runner.cancel\callback
+5.19 Runner.cancel\callback